home-assistant/home-assistant.io/source/_components/sensor.ruter.markdown

   required: false
   type: string
 offset:
-  description: An offset for the next departure time.
+  description: An offset for the next departure, 0 will give the first one.
   required: false
   type: integer
-  default: 1
+  default: 0
 name:
   description: Name of the sensor.
   required: false